-Known liquidity sale losses are realized losses that occur when an investment is sold and the proceeds are not reinvested into fixed income investments.
+Known liquidity sale losses are realized losses that occur when an IMR qualifying fixed income investments are sold and the proceeds are not reinvested into other IMR qualifying fixed income investments.
+These include situations such as, but not limited to, sales used to fund surrenders/withdrawals, as well as any other situation (e.g., derivative collateral calls or any other business entity expenses).
 Reporting entities shall implement control procedures designed to identify material known liquidity sale losses and shall attest to having identified and recognized all material known liquidity sale losses in the quarterly and annual financial statement disclosures.
 (IP 25)

 Adjustments – Market Value Adjustments

-Gains or losses resulting from market value adjustments (MVA), including the marginal tax impact, shall be captured in the IMR as they are incurred throughout the year.
-Reporting entities that have recognized known liquidity sale losses in the current year are permitted to reclassify current year net market value adjustment gains from the IMR to net realized capital gains and losses at the current year-end.
-This reclassification is not required, and the reclassification of net market value adjustment gains is limited to the extent of current year known liquidity sale losses reflected in net capital gains and losses.
+Gains or losses resulting from market value adjustments (MVA), net of the federal marginal tax impact, shall be captured in the IMR as they are incurred throughout the year.
+Reporting entities that have recognized known liquidity sale losses in the current year are permitted to reclassify current year net MVA gains from the IMR to net realized capital gains and losses at the current year-end.
+This reclassification is not required, and the reclassification of net MVA gains is limited to the extent of current year known liquidity sale losses reflected in net capital gains and losses.
 (IP 70)

 Amortization

-Reporting entities shall amortize IMR using a standard method in which capital gains and losses, net of capital gains tax, are grouped according to the number of calendar years to expected maturity using the NAIC “Grouped Amortization Schedule” published annually.
+Reporting entities shall amortize IMR into income over the expected remaining life of the qualifying fixed income investment sold using a standard method in which capital gains and losses, net of capital gains tax, are grouped according to the number of calendar years to expected maturity using the NAIC “Grouped Amortization Schedule” published annually.
 For application of this guidance, “the calendar year to maturity” means the calendar year of maturity minus the calendar year of sale date.
 As such, a bond sold in 2007 that would have matured in 2012 has five calendar years to expected maturity.
 (IP 88)

-For market value (liability) adjustments taken to IMR, the amortization timeframe shall also use a simplified method in which the gains and losses are grouped according to the calendar years remaining in which the policy would incur a market value adjustment, following the NAIC “Grouped Amortization Schedule,” not to exceed 10 years.
-For example, a policy surrendered in 2010 with a market value adjustment that would have incurred a market value adjustment if surrendered through 2015, has five calendar years to expected maturity.
+For MVA (liability) taken to IMR, the amortization timeframe shall also use a simplified method in which the gains and losses are grouped according to the calendar years remaining in which the policy would incur a MVA, following the NAIC “Grouped Amortization Schedule,” not to exceed 10 years.
+For example, a policy surrendered in 2010 with a MVA that would have incurred a MVA if surrendered through 2015, has five calendar years to expected maturity.
 (IP 71)

 Net Negative IMR Recognition Restrictions

 The allocation of interest-related realized gains and losses from qualifying investments to the IMR shall occur as sales occur, with an updated net negative or positive IMR balance reflected in each quarterly financial statement.
-For year-end, reporting entities are required to assess their net IMR position in each account (general and each separate account) and determine whether they are required to complete a proof of reinvestment disclosure for each account to support the initial recognition of a net negative IMR balance (from a prior positive IMR balance) or the increase of a net negative IMR balance from the prior year.
+For year-end, reporting entities are required to assess their net IMR position in each account (general and each filed separate account blank) and determine whether they are required to complete a proof of reinvestment disclosure for each account to support the initial recognition of a net negative IMR balance (from a prior positive IMR balance) or the increase of a net negative IMR balance from the prior year.
 (IP P. 26)

-Regardless of the extent of current year losses, reporting entities with an ending net positive IMR position, after inclusion of expected amortization from the prior year IMR balance, are not required to complete the proof of reinvestment.
+Reporting entities with an ending net positive IMR position, after inclusion of expected amortization from the prior year IMR balance and current year realized gains and losses, are not required to complete the proof of reinvestment.

-Regardless of the extent of current year losses, reporting entities with an ending net negative IMR position that is a lesser net negative IMR position from the prior year (closer to zero), after inclusion of expected amortization from the prior year balance, are not required to complete the proof of reinvestment.
+Reporting entities with an ending net negative IMR position that is a lesser net negative IMR position from the prior year (closer to zero), after inclusion of expected amortization from the prior year IMR balance, and current year realized gains and losses are not required to complete the proof of reinvestment.